Battle of North Walsham: Events in Norfolk before the battle

-The battle and its aftermath
+Battle and aftermath

 There are no eyewitness accounts of the battle that was fought at North Walsham on 25 or 26 June 1381.
 The contemporary chronicler Thomas Walsingham related that there was a fierce engagement at North Walsham Heath, south of the town, in which "the warlike Bishop" led a successful attack on the rebels' entrenched position.
 The Escheators' Inquisitions for the period that name Litster also included the names of rebels from North Walsham who were killed, giving strong evidence that the rebels suffered a severe defeat.
 According to Walsingham, the rebels were routed as they fled through woodland and cut down as they were found.
 Writing in the 19th century, Walter Rye quoted a local man, "They dew say a'mazin' lot of men are buried in that pightle".
 The local belief that the parish church at North Walsham was the scene of a bloodbath after the battle cannot be substantiated using historical documents.
 Many sources of information tell of a massacre in North Walsham, in Chase's account of events: 'The rebels ... fled in confusion back to the town, many seeking refuge in the church which, perhaps, they had helped to build.
 The wayside cross ... is said to mark the spot where the battle was fought.
 There are the remains of two other crosses on the supposed battle site, which was then all heath.
 Bishop Le Spencer followed the rebels, and slew all who were captured, showing no respect for the sanctuary to which they had retreated.

 According to The Book of Illustrious Henries, written by the 15th-century historian John Capgrave, very little fighting took place.
 The chronicler related that, "But by the good management of the bishop, and of other men who had assembled there, the whole people surrendered, rejoicing that they might withdraw in peace.
 Jack Litster himself, leaping over a wall, hid himself in a corn-field".

-Inevitably the rebels' 'king' was found.
+Inevitably the rebels' "king" was found.
 Walsingham and Capgrave agree that after Geoffrey Litster's capture, he was taken to North Walsham and was there drawn, hanged and quartered.
 According to Capgrave's chronicle, "The traitor was sought and found; he was captured and beheaded; and, divided into four parts, he was sent through the country to Norwich, Yarmouth, and Lynn, and to the site of his mansion; that rebels and insurgents against the peace might learn by what end they will finish their career".
 Walsingham wrote an account of the mercy shown by the bishop to Litster during his execution: "After hearing his confession and absolving him by virtue of his office, he followed him to the gallows, showing, although he had overcome him, a deed of kindness and piety, for he supported his head lest it should be bruised by the ground when he was being drawn to the hanging".

 Litster's widow Agnes was later pursued by the authorities and was made to settle his outstanding debts (for the sum of 33 shillings and nine pence).